graphme-app/website/src/pages/docs/user/inline-graphs.md

 position: 2
 ---

-# Inline queries from Slack
+# Inline graphs from Slack

-Inline queries are the fastest way to get started with using GraphMe.
+Inline graphs are the fastest way to get started with using GraphMe.
 They allow to write a query in the time series database's native query language and execute it from Slack.

 ## Command syntax